k2-fsa/icefall/docs/source/recipes/librispeech/lstm_pruned_stateless_transducer.rst

         [2022-09-20T15:53:02] Total uploaded: 210171 scalars, 0 tensors, 0 binary objects
         Listening for new data in logdir...

-    Note there is a URL in the above output, click it and you will see the following screenshot:
+    Note there is a URL in the above output.
+Click it and you will see the following screenshot:

       .. figure:: images/librispeech-lstm-transducer-tensorboard-log.png